Haywood County - District 30B

 Haywood county, district 30B, staff, officials, Court Officials, Court Offices

-Superior Court Judges are attorneys who are elected for each district in non-partisan elections for eight-year terms.
-Regular superior court judges must reside in the district in which they are elected, but rotate from one district to another within their division.
+Superior Court judges are attorneys who are elected for each district for eight-year terms.
+Superior Court judges must reside in the district in which they are elected, but rotate from one district to another within their division.

 The Superior Court has jurisdiction in both civil and criminal cases.
 The types of cases that are heard in superior court often require jury trials and deal with various action involving personal injury cases, medical malpractice, contract disputes, and actions in which the amount in controversy exceeds $25,000.
 There are a few special categories of cases, such as those involving appeals from administrative agencies and constitutional issues, are tried in Superior Court.
 In criminal cases, the Superior Court has exclusive jurisdiction over all felonies and over misdemeanors appealed from a conviction in District Court.